readthedocs/ethicalads.io/content/pages/learning-hub/advertiser-guide.md

 Rather than using pixels or beacons which are frequently blocked by ad or tracker blockers, we recommend adding UTM parameters to your landing page links.
-This keeps your measurements simple and lets you easily compare the actual conversions you're seeing from us against any other network where your ads are running.
+This keeps your measurements simple and lets you easily compare the conversions you're seeing from us against other networks you're using.
-We are confident in our performance and think you'll see the results speak for themselves.
+We are confident in our performance and know the results will speak for themselves.

 Our advertiser platform will measure all performance metrics before a user clicks-through to your landing page like the number of impressions and click-through rate your ads receive.